113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 <dt>--ptr</dt>
 <dd>Sync the PTR record for the host.</dd>
 <dt>--ttl</dt>
-<dd>Sets the TTL for the A and/or PTR records, default is: 7200.</dd>
+<dd>Sets the TTL for the A and PTR records.
+The default value is 7200.</dd>
 <dt>-f, --force</dt>
 <dd>Force operation without confirmation.</dd>
 </dl>